About care Labels

 Although the program is voluntary, most reputable garment manufacturers will include care labels on their clothing.
 But be aware that if you purchase an item without a care label, the manufacturer has no liability for any damage that may occur when cleaning.

-The Ontario Fabricare Association recommends that consumers only purchase garments with care labels attached.
+The Canadian Fabricare Association recommends that consumers only purchase garments with care labels attached.

 When manufacturers use the Care Labelling System they must: